Museums and Castles in Cork

 The collections at Cork Museum includes Ireland’s oldest Pick and Shovel, discovered in a Bronze Age copper mine in Mount Gabriel.
 Cork Museum has an illuminated address presented to Parnell by the Corporation of Cork and the Cobh Famine Relief Book.
 There is also have a selection of objects from the classical world of Ancient Egypt, Greece and Rome on display.

 The Museum was extended in 2005 providing purpose built conditions in that section for some collections.
-The Museum also have an exhibition devoted to the Cork International Exhibition, Cork sport, including a Roy Keane Manchester United UEFA Cup Jersey and singlet belonging to Sonia O’Sullivan.
+The Museum also have an exhibition devoted to the Cork International Exhibition, Cork sport, including a Roy Keane Manchester United UEFA Cup Cork and singlet belonging to Sonia O’Sullivan.
 Our new costume case displays a Regency dress, 19th century wedding dress, Huguenot costume as well as Hooded Cloaks from West Cork.
 Various accessories such as a fan, a dressing case and hand made shoes are also on display

 Cork Butter Museum